arangodb/docs/3.6/appendix-glossary.md

       collection-<id>/    # directory containing data about a collection
 ```

+With the RocksDB storage engine,
+data is physically stored in `.sst` files in a sub-directory `engine-rocksdb`
+that resides in the instance's data directory.
+A single file can contain
+documents of various collections and databases.

+ArangoSearch stores data in database-specific directories underneath the
+`databases` folder.

-Foxx applications are also organized in database-specific directories inside the application path.
+Foxx applications are also organized in database-specific directories inside the
+application path.
 The filesystem layout could look like this:

 ```
 apps/                   # the instance's application directory system/               # system applications (can be ignored) _db/                  # sub-directory containing database-specific applications
     <database-name>/    # sub-directory for a single database
-      <mountpoint>/APP  # sub-directory for a single application
+      <mountpoint>      # sub-directory for a single application
-      <mountpoint>/APP  # sub-directory for a single application
+      <mountpoint>      # sub-directory for a single application
     <database-name>/    # sub-directory for another database
-      <mountpoint>/APP  # sub-directory for a single application
+      <mountpoint>      # sub-directory for a single application
 ```

 Document